Eternal Sunshine (album): Singles

 "We Can't Be Friends (Wait for Your Love)" followed as the second single on March 8, 2024.
 The song was also released via CD, cassette, and 7-inch vinyl.
 Its music video—which co-starred actor Evan Peters—was described by Grande as her "own short version of [Eternal Sunshine of the Spotless Mind]".
 The song debuted atop the Billboard Hot 100, marking Grande's ninth chart-topper and seventh number-one debut.
 With this, Grande surpassed Taylor Swift as the woman with the most number-one debuts on the chart.
-"We Can't Be Friends (Wait for Your Love)" also topped the Global 200, and the charts in six other countries, including New Zealand, Malaysia, and United Arab Emirates.
-The song became Grande's tenth number-one on the Billboard Pop Airplay chart, where it spent two weeks at the summit.
-As of September 2024, it is certified double platinum by the RIAA.
+That record was retaken by Swift just over a month later with her single "Fortnight" (featuring Post Malone).
+"We Can't Be Friends (Wait for Your Love)" also reached number one on the Global 200 and in six other countries, including New Zealand, Malaysia, and the United Arab Emirates.
+It became Grande's tenth number-one on the Billboard Pop Airplay chart, where it spent two weeks at the summit.
+As of September 2024, it is certified double Platinum by the RIAA.

-The eighth track on Eternal Sunshine, titled "The Boy Is Mine", went viral on TikTok due to a dance trend associated with the song, and received multiple celebrity cosigns online.
+The eighth track on Eternal Sunshine, titled "The Boy Is Mine", went viral on TikTok due to a dance trend associated with the song and received multiple celebrity cosigns online.
 On May 7, Grande confirmed fans' theories via her Instagram that it would be released as the next single.
-The music video for the song—co-starring actor Penn Badgley and featuring cameos from Brandy and Monica—was released on June 7, four days before it impacted US contemporary hit radio as the album's third single.
+The music video for the song—co-starring actor Penn Badgley and featuring cameos from Brandy and Monica—was released on June 7, four days before it impacted US contemporary hit radio as the third single.
 Variety called the music video "theatrical".
 A remix of the track featuring Brandy and Monica—whose 1998 duet inspired Grande's song—was released on June 21, 2024.
 Physical editions of the solo and remix versions were released in late July.
-"The Boy Is Mine" peaked within the top 15 on the Global 200 and Canadian Hot 100, and the top 20 in the US.
-It was certified platinum in the US, by the RIAA, in September 2024.
+"The Boy Is Mine" peaked within the top 15 on the Global 200 and Canadian Hot 100 and the top 20 in the US.
+It was certified Platinum by the RIAA in September 2024.
 The sixth track, "Supernatural", was released as a promotional single on September 4, 2025.